Ema

 In December 2020, Ema received the "Documentary Filmmaker of the Year Award" from Yahoo!
 JAPAN.

-In 2021, TEMPLE FAMILY, following the future head priest of a 800-year-old temple family in Kyoto, his fiancée, and his sister, aired on NHK.
-The film captures one unexpected corner of Japanese society's struggle to balance tradition with progress, especially on the topic of gender.
+In 2021, TEMPLE FAMILY, following the future head priest of a 800-year-old temple family in Kyoto, his fiancée, and his sister, aired on NHK and NHK World.
+The film captures one unexpected corner of Japanese society's struggle to balance tradition with progress, especially on the top of gender.
 It is a sequel to MONK BY BLOOD.

 Ema also joined Naomi Kawase's team as Co-Director and Supervising Editor of the official Olympic film “The Olympic Games Tokyo 2020”, which premiered at the Cannes Film Festival in 2022.